byang2345/ANN-enhanced-Bayesian-PET-image-reconstruction/README.md

 1. Data

-* Training images including 3 MAP reconstructed brain PET image and 1 phantom image of one subject;
+* Training images, including 3 MAP reconstructed brain PET image and 1 phantom image of one subject;
 * Testing images, which are 3 MAP reconstructions of another subject.

 2. Training